kasparsd/eid-ca-certs/readme.md

 # CA Certificates for Latvian eID

-`generate-ca.sh` is used to format [Latvian eID CA certificates](https://www.eparaksts.lv/lv/palidziba/lejupielades/pamata-sertifikati/) as PEM in addition to generating a combined chain certificate [eid-ca.pem](https://raw.githubusercontent.com/kasparsd/eid-ca-certs/master/eid-ca.pem) for use in web servers.
+`generate-ca.sh` is used to format [Latvian eID CA certificates](https://www.eparaksts.lv/lv/palidziba/lejupielades/pamata-sertifikati/) as PEM certificates and to create three combined certificates:

+- [eid-lv-server.pem](https://raw.githubusercontent.com/kasparsd/eid-ca-certs/master/eid-lv-server.pem) is a chained CA client, policy and root certificate for use in web servers.
+- [eid-lv-root.pem](https://raw.githubusercontent.com/kasparsd/eid-ca-certs/master/eid-lv-root.pem) is a combined CA policy and root certificate for browsers.
+- [eid-lv-client.pem](https://raw.githubusercontent.com/kasparsd/eid-ca-certs/master/eid-lv-client.pem) is a combined CA client certificate for browsers.

 	$ ./generate-ca.sh
 	- ca1.crt converted to PEM